cepthomas/SbotClean/README.md

 # What It Is
 Sublime Text plugin to perform some common text clean up: removing white space in different ways.

-Built for Windows and ST4.
-Other OSes and ST versions will require some hacking.
+Built for ST4 on Windows and Linux.

 ## Commands
 | Command                  | Implementation | Description |